-The dangerous effects of painkillers.
-By survey, many people are mislead to believe that taking prescription drugs is much safer than using illegal street drugs.
-They do not know the risk in consuming these highly potent and mind-altering substances.
+Through surveys it has been shown that many people believe that taking prescription drugs is much safer than using illegal street drugs.
+They do not understand the risk in consuming these highly potent and mind-altering substances.
 Long-term use of painkillers can lead to dependence.
-Even people who are prescribed them to relieve a medical condition can eventually fall into the trap of abuse and addiction.
+Even people who are prescribed them to relieve a medical condition eventually fall into the trap of abuse and addiction.

 Last year, 373 people died from Fentanyl in California alone.
-The drug has been found to be 30 to 50 times more powerful than heroin.
+The drug has been found to be 30–50 times more powerful than heroin.

 One of the serious risks of opioids is respiratory depression—high doses can cause breathing to slow down to a point it stops and the user dies.